 Please stand.
 Receive the Lord’s

 Grace, mercy, and peace from God our Father and the Lord Jesus Christ be with

 1. Antinomianism.
 The doctrine or belief that the Gospel frees Christians from

-© First Presbyterian Church.
+© 2019 First Presbyterian Church.

 This transcribed message has been lightly edited and formatted for the Web site.
 No attempt has been made, however, to alter the basic extemporaneous delivery style, or to produce a grammatically accurate, publication-ready manuscript conforming to an established style template.

 Should there be questions regarding grammar or theological content, the reader should presume any website error to be with the webmaster/transcriber/editor rather than with the original speaker.
 For full copyright, reproduction and permission information, please visit the First Presbyterian Church Copyright, Reproduction & Permission statement.